Sources: Oprah Winfrey 'actively thinking' about running for president

 One of the sources said these conversations date back several months.
 The person emphasized that Winfrey has not made up her mind about running.

-A representative for Winfrey did not immediately respond to a request for comment.
+A representative for Winfrey has not responded to requests for comment.

 The Democratic race for president won't officially begin until after the 2018 midterms, but many potential candidates are already jostling for position and making trips to Iowa.